 A recent study conducted by supply chain management consulting firm JDA Software found 58 percent of manufacturing and retail industry respondents have prioritized implementing a best-in-class S&OP process in the next 12 months.
 A majority of respondents said they realize global supply chains have increased in complexity, but most admit to relying on outdated processes and ineffective technological solutions to keep pace with growing international demand.

 Executive respondents conceded they recognize global supply chain maturation, noting they have been slow to adopt new processes.
-Until manufacturers and retailers integrate operations with new technology, they will continue to struggle optimizing their supply chains from end to end.
+Until manufacturers and retailers integrate operations with new technology, they will continue to struggle to optimize their supply chains from end to end.

 Inventory management innovation was also cited as a primary focus for retailers and manufacturers, as 93 percent of respondents said improving service levels was a top-three priority in optimizing inventory management.
 Another 88 percent of respondents said moving inventory closer to demand was a top-three priority.